 Poor Conditions in Private Rented Housing

 If the conditions relate to damp or mould, please see our Damp & Mould page.
-Please use our housing contact form to report a problem.
-A council officer will respond within 1-3 working days, depending on the risk, and give advice.
+Please use our Report Poor Housing Conditions form to report other problems.
+A council officer will respond within 5 working days, depending on the risk, and give advice.
 They will usually contact your landlord before visiting if necessary.

 The officer will assess defects and hazards and decide what action (if any) they can take.
 They will contact your landlord if there are significant hazards which could cause harm.

 We will consider our enforcement policy, statutory enforcement guidance, and your views when deciding the appropriate course of action.
 For more information on enforcement, please view Private Sector Housing Enforcement Policy [289KB] .

 Unless urgent, your landlord will be given a reasonable specified time to complete the repairs.
 If there is a threat to your health, or your landlord does not do the works voluntarily, a legal notice will usually be served, stating the works needed and the time to complete them by.

 We usually charge the landlord to cover our costs of enforcement action.

 A copy of the notice will be sent to you.